EssentialBlocks/heading/readme.txt

 == Description ==

-**Advanced Heading** is an amazing block to display title with subtitle and separator.
-Advanced Heading offers many responsive controls to design and modify your title, substitle and separator.
-You can enable/disable subtitle and seperator.
-Separator has Line and Icon styles so you can use solid, dotted, hashed etc. line as separator also 100+ incons.
-The heading wrapper has Margin, Padding, Background and Border controls with full responsive options.
+**Advanced Heading** Use this amazing block to display the web pages and post titles more stunningly with subtitles and separators.
+Using Advanced Heading, you can adjust title, subtitle, and separator according to your needs.
+The subtitle and separator can be enabled or disabled.
+The Separator has 2 styles: Line and Icon, so you can use a solid, dotted, hashed, etc. line and 100+ icons.
+Margin, padding, background, and border of the heading wrapper can be customized with responsive options.

-⚙️ **Completely Customizable:** You can customize the content, colors etc. to make it suitable for your website design
+⚙️ **Completely Customizable:** You can customize the content, colors, etc. to make it suitable for your website design

-⚡ **Super Light-weight:** No extra resources used and it's highly optimized for super fast loading & instant Live editing
+⚡ **Super Light-weight:** No extra resources used and it's highly optimized for super-fast loading & instant Live editing

-🧑‍💻 **Dedicated Support:** We’ve an extraordinary support team ready to help you.
+🧑‍💻 **Dedicated Support:** We have an extraordinary support team ready to help you.
 Ask your questions in the support forum, we’ll get back to you immediately

 ## 🚀 BACKED BY A TRUSTED TEAM ##